 Predictive Models – Information for Regulatory Review

-This section of the paper identifies the information a regulator may need to review a predictive model used by an insurer to support a filed P/C insurance rating plan.
+This section of the paper identifies the information a regulator may need to review a predictive model used by an insurer to support a personal automobile or home insurance rating plan.
 The list is lengthy but not exhaustive.
 It is not intended to limit the authority of a regulator to request additional information in support of the model or filed rating plan.
 Nor is every item on the list intended to be a requirement for every filing.
 However, the items listed should help guide a regulator to obtain sufficient information to determine if the rating plan meets state specific filing and legal requirements.

+Documentation of the design and operational details of the model is required to ensure business continuity and transparency of models used.
+Granularity of documentation takes into account the level of management or key function at which it is intended to be used.
+Documentation should be sufficiently detailed and complete to enable a third party to form a sound judgment on the suitability of the model for the intended purpose.
+The theory, assumptions, methodologies, software and empirical bases should be explained, as well as the data used in developing and implementing the model.
+Relevant testing and ongoing performance testing need to be documented.
+Key model limitations and overrides need to be pointed out so that stakeholders understand the circumstances under which the model does not work effectively.
+End-user documentation should be provided and key reports using the model results described.
+Major changes to the model need to be shared in a timely manner and documented, and IT controls should be in place, such as a record of versions, change control and access to model.

+Many information elements listed below are probably confidential, proprietary or trade secret and should be treated as such according to state law.
+Regulators should be aware of their state laws on confidentiality when requesting data from insurers that may be proprietary or trade secret.
+For example, some proprietary models may have contractual terms (with the insurer) that prevent disclosure to the public.
+Without clear necessity, exposing this data to additional dissemination may hinder the model's protection.

 Though the list seems long, the insurer should already have internal documentation on the model for more than half of the information listed.
-The remaining items on the list require either minimal analysis (approximately 25%) or deeper analysis to generate the information for a regulator (approximately 25%)
+The remaining items on the list require either minimal analysis (approximately 25%) or deeper analysis to generate the information for a regulator (approximately 25%).

 The “Importance to Regulator’s Review” ranking of information a regulator may need to review is based on the following level criteria: